YunoHost/doc/whatsyunohost.md

-#What is YunoHost ?
+#What is YunoHost?

-YunoHost is a **server operating system** aiming to make self-hosting accessible to everyone.
+YunoHost is a **server operating system** aiming to make [self-hosting](selfhosting) accessible to everyone.
 It is based on Debian GNU/Linux and is fully compatible with it.

 <img src="https://yunohost.org/images/debian-logo.png" width=100>